Skip to Content

 17 Early Literacy Skills and How to Build Them

-Early childhood is the best time to begin building early literacy skills through play.
+Early childhood is the ideal time to start developing literacy skills through play.

-Children must develop certain skills prior to learning to read in order to build a good foundation on which to learn formal skills.
+Children need to develop certain skills before learning to read, as this helps build a solid foundation for formal literacy skills.

-Here’s some info on what early literacy is and how to develop it in 3-5-year-olds; 17 early literacy skills for preschoolers; and 50 ways to develop these pre-literacy skills.
+Here’s some information on what early literacy is, how to develop it in 3-5-year-olds, 17 early literacy skills for preschoolers, and 50 ways to nurture these pre-literacy skills.

 What is Early Literacy?

-You can start helping your children to build pre-reading skills from a very early age.
-In fact, when you answer your babies by babbling back to them, you are already teaching communication and language.
+You can begin helping your children develop pre-reading skills from an early age.
+When you answer your babies by babbling back to them, you are already teaching communication and language.

 Early literacy is a combination of certain skills and knowledge to help children learn to read.
 It includes being aware of both language and writing skills.